Advanced Interval Training

 Improved Cardiovascular Fitness

-Regular AIT improves VO2 max, a critical indicator of aerobic endurance.
+Regular AIT increases VO2 max, an important indicator of how well you can perform aerobic exercises.

 Efficient Workouts